Kenny Mmoiemang: Political career

 In 1983, he became a UDF affiliate member of the Kuruman Youth Unity (KUYINI).
 He joined SANSCO in 1989 and became a member of the Johannesburg South African Communist Party (SACP) branch in 1990.
 Mmoiemang became the chairperson of SANSCO at the University of Witwatersrand in 1991 and the SASCO secretary at the university in 1993.
-He was a member of both Tswelelopele Initiative Board and the Association For Community and Rural Advancement between 1991 and 1992.
+He was a member of both the Tswelelopele Initiative Board and the Association for Community and Rural Advancement between 1991 and 1992.

 Mmoiemang was elected deputy provincial chairperson of the ANC in 2008 and joined the Northern Cape Provincial Legislature on 6 May 2009.
-Premier Hazel Jenkins appointed him MEC for Cooperative Governance, Human Settlements and Traditional Affairs.
+Premier Hazel Jenkins appointed him as MEC for Cooperative Governance, Human Settlements and Traditional Affairs.
 He assumed the office on 11 May.
 He was elected speaker of the provincial legislature in June 2013, succeeding Boeboe van Wyk.
-He was re-elected as speaker in May 2014.
+He was re-elected as Speaker in May 2014.
 Mmoiemang retired as deputy provincial chair of the ANC in October 2017.